 But this idea is of little use unless it becomes a lived reality.
 Otherwise the notion that every human being has infinite potential can seem like a cruel tease.

 I’ve heard many clients say something like; “Oh yes, I know intellectually that I’ve got infinite potential but it sure doesn’t look that way to me.
-If I’ve got endless wisdom and wellbeing why do I keep things messing up and feel so bad?”
+If I’ve got endless creative potential why does it feel like I’ve hit a brick wall?”

 Brick walls (and what to do about them)